-Once it is determined that "extreme fire weather conditions" are forecasted or exist, BVES Staff will implement BVES Public Safety Power Shutoff Procedures per Section 4 at the direction of the Utility Manager.
+If "extreme fire weather conditions" are forecasted or exist, BVES Staff will implement BVES Public Safety Power Shutoff Procedures at the direction of the Utility Manager.

-4.8.1.4.
-BVES has identified seven sections of "at risk" areas based on the type of distribution facilities (overhead bare conductions, high voltage, etc.), tree and vegetation density, available dry fuel, and other factors that make certain locations more vulnerable to wildfire risk.
-As previously stated, BVES's entire service area is in the High Fire Threat District (HFTD) Tiers 2 and 3.
-The "at risk" areas are identified shown in Appendix A map.
-These areas may be selectively de-energized by "opening" the Auto-Reclosers (AR) designated in Table 4-5, Switches to De-energize "At Risk" Areas, below.
+4.5.5 BVES has identified seven sections of "at risk" areas based on the type of distribution facilities (overhead bare conductions, high voltage, etc.), tree and vegetation density, available dry fuel, and other factors.
+These "at risk" areas are identified on the map in Appendix A. These areas may be selectively de-energized by "opening" the ARs designated in Table 4-5, Switches to De-energize "At Risk" Areas, below.